Nik-U/ringsig/README.md

 this is that some implementations may require complex dependencies that not all clients need.

-## Dependencies
-Ringsig makes use of the PBC Go wrapper.
-Installation of the PBC Go wrapper is non-trivial.
-For instructions, see https://godoc.org/github.com/Nik-U/pbc.

 ## Documentation
 For additional documentation, see https://godoc.org/github.com/Nik-U/ringsig.